We Are New Bay Books—

 A century ago, Hulbert Footner was a writing machine — when not tearing around the mud tracks of southern Maryland in his Buick or paddling the Patuxent River near Solomons, where the Canadian-born, internationally acclaimed author settled.

 In a stunningly prolific career, Footner wrote more than 60 books, primarily in the adventure and detective fiction genres.
-He was also turning out magazine articles and writing serially for newspapers when editors had the sense to print fiction.
 Late in life, Footner produced deeply researched and thoroughly readable histories of southern Maryland's people and its waters.

 One of those books, Rivers of the Eastern Shore, a compelling account of the early history and culture of a storied land, was recently re-released by Schiffer Books and is available at the Calvert County Historical Society.